hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/138_the_work_before_us.md

 all of us ought to revere; for there is no limitation to knowledge, there is no omniscience exclusively the property of any one in ancient or modern times.
 If there have been sages and Rishis in the past, be sure that there will be many now.
-If there have been Vyâsas and Vâlmikis and Shankarâchâryas in ancient times, why may not each one of you become a Shankaracharya?
+If there have been Vyāsas and Vālmikis and Shankarāchāryas in ancient times, why may not each one of you become a Shankaracharya?
 This is another point of our religion that you must always remember, that in all other scriptures inspiration is quoted as their authority, but this inspiration is limited to a very few persons, and through them the truth came to the masses, and we have all to obey them.
 Truth came to Jesus of Nazareth, and we must all obey him.
-But the truth came to the Rishis of India — the Mantra-drashtâs, the seers of thought — and will come to all Rishis in the future, not to talkers, not to book-swallowers, not to scholars, not to philologists, but to seers of thought.
+But the truth came to the Rishis of India — the Mantra-drashtās, the seers of thought — and will come to all Rishis in the future, not to talkers, not to book-swallowers, not to scholars, not to philologists, but to seers of thought.
 The Self is not to be reached by too much talking, not even